-- a.
-Shall be responsible for ensuring safe execution of fuel tank/cell entries through compliance with the applicable checklists, Safety, Health, and Environmental AFOSH Standards, AFI 91-203, directives, technical orders, MEP and Entry Permit. - b.
-Shall never permit entry into an IDLH atmosphere. - c.
-Shall limit fuel tank/cell entry to only qualified and authorized personnel. - d.
-Shall have overall responsibility for monitoring the fuel tank/cell for hazards. - e.
-Shall ensure atmospheric readings are taken and documented on the entry permit in accordance with this chapter and ensure the atmospheric monitoring equipment serial number is recorded on the entry permit. - f.
-Shall have overall responsibility for monitoring the Entrant through use of voice, visual and/or auditory signals. - g.
-Shall order the termination of maintenance and evacuation of fuel tank/cell at the first sign of a hazard or personnel distress. - h.
-Shall initiate the Emergency Response and Rescue Plan, if required. - i.
-May, when authorized, monitor multiple fuel tanks/ cells as long as they are capable of maintaining effective communication with the Entrants.
+- Shall be responsible for ensuring safe execution of fuel tank/cell entries through compliance with the applicable checklists, Safety, Health, and Environmental AFOSH Standards, AFMAN 91-203, directives, TOs, MEP and Entry Permit. - Shall never permit entry into an Immediately Dangerous to Life and Health (IDLH) atmosphere. - Shall limit fuel tank/cell entry to only qualified and authorized personnel. - Shall have overall responsibility for monitoring the fuel tank/cell for hazards. - Shall ensure atmospheric readings are taken and documented on the entry permit in accordance with this chapter and ensure the atmospheric monitoring equipment serial number is recorded on the entry permit. - Shall have overall responsibility for monitoring the Entrant through use of voice, visual and/or auditory signals. - Shall order the termination of maintenance and evacuation of fuel tank/cell at the first sign of a hazard or personnel distress.

-7.2.4.2 Attendant Training and Qualification Requirements.
-As a minimum, the Attendant shall:

-- a.
-Be trained/qualified on confined space and entry procedures, documentation requirements, and knowledgeable of the associated hazards (As a minimum, FOT is initial and refresher 12 months). - b.
-Be trained/qualified on the use of atmospheric monitoring equipment and testing confined space atmospheres (If not qualified, FOT is prior to assuming duties). - c.
-Have had weapons system specific fuel tank/cell familiarization training (As a minimum, FOT is initial). - d.
-Be trained on self-rescue procedures (As a minimum, FOT is initial and refresher every 12 months). - e.
-Be trained/qualified on the Emergency Response and Rescue Plan procedures (As a minimum, FOT is initial and refresher every 12 months). - f.
-Be trained/qualified on the use of fuel systems specific support equipment (As a minimum, FOT is initial). - g.
-Be trained on the proper use, inspection and wear of PPE (As a minimum, FOT is initial and refresher every 12 months). - h.
-Be trained on use of communication equipment (As a minimum, FOT is initial). - i.
-Be trained on recognizing symptoms of overexposure to chemicals, solvents and fuels (As a minimum, FOT is initial and refresher every 12 months).
+- Shall initiate the Emergency Response and Rescue Plan, if required. - May, when authorized, monitor multiple fuel tanks/cells as long as they are capable of maintaining effective communication with the Entrants. - 7.2.4.2 Attendant Training and Qualification Requirements.
+As a minimum, the Attendant shall: - Be trained/qualified on confined space and entry procedures, documentation requirements, and knowledgeable of the associated hazards (as a minimum, FOT is initial and refresher 12 months). - Be trained/qualified on the use of atmospheric monitoring equipment and testing confined space atmospheres (if not qualified, FOT is prior to assuming duties). - Have had weapons system specific fuel tank/cell familiarization training (as a minimum, FOT is initial). - Be trained on self-rescue procedures (as a minimum, FOT is initial and refresher every 12 months). - Be trained/qualified on the Emergency Response and Rescue Plan procedures (as a minimum, FOT is initial and refresher every 12 months). - Be trained/qualified on the use of fuel systems specific support equipment (as a minimum, FOT is initial). - Be trained on the proper use, inspection and wear of PPE (as a minimum, FOT is initial and refresher every 12 months). - Be trained on use of communication equipment (as a minimum, FOT is initial). - Be trained on recognizing symptoms of overexposure to chemicals, solvents and fuels (as a minimum, FOT is initial and refresher every 12 months).